directus/directus/docs/guides/sdk/types.md

 # Directus SDK Types

 The Directus SDK provides TypeScript types used for auto-completion and generating output item types, these can be quite complex and can be hard to work with.
-This guide will go over some approaches that can be taken for workine with these types and assumes you're working with the SDK in TypeScript 5+.
+This guide will go over some approaches that can be taken for working with these types and assumes you're working with the SDK in TypeScript 5+.

 ## Setting up the a Schema